 If you need an autoresponder to send more than one message, or if you need to schedule messages to be sent at certain intervals over a period of time, you will either need to program your mail system on your domain, or use one of the free (or commercial) autoresponder systems around (some of which are listed below).

-The free autoresponder services listed below are third party services: that is, I do not run them nor do I have any control over them.
-In general, the services are provided free in exchange for advertising — that is, many of them place advertisements in your autoresponders (usually at the beginning).
-Visit the sites listed below to find out more details.
+The autoresponder services listed below are third party services: that is, I do not run them nor do I have any control over them.
+In general, the services that are provided free do so in exchange for advertising — that is, many of them place advertisements in your autoresponders (usually at the beginning).
+Visit the sites listed below to get the details.

-GetResponse gives you an unlimited number of follow-up email messages of any length.
-You may attach files to those messages, view the list of email addresses that requested the autoresponders, view statistics on your autoresponders and configure the autoresponders so that replies will be sent to you.
+GetResponse is a commercial service (with a 30 day free trial) that gives you an unlimited number of follow-up email messages of any length.
+You may attach files to those messages, view the list of email addresses that requested the autoresponders, view statistics on your autoresponders, configure the autoresponders so that replies will be sent to you and lots more.

 When I first wrote the above article a few years ago, spam was not as serious a problem as it is today, hence the article has a more optimistic view of sending correspondence courses and sales pitches through email.

 Today, sending anything by email to people you do not know always involves a risk.
 Basically, you risk people sending in others' email addresses to your autoresponder and when those people receive your messages, they will accuse you of spamming them.